OmdenaAI/omdena-iraq-gun-violence/src/tasks/task-3-data-annotation/ReadMe.md

-# Task 1 data srcaping Folder Details
+# Task 3 data annotation Folder Details

 This repository contains code to help annotate the data collected in the webscrapping phase to label them into two classes violent and not.